aleluman/cc3002-tarea1/README.md

 Most of the interactions between the different entities described before where implemented using double dispatch as it works great with the weakness/resistance system of Pokemon.

+The Visitor pattern was used to implement the different effects of the cards being played, as well as dealing with the effects of attacks and abilities.
+The controller class is similar to the adapter pattern.

 ## How to Run
 The code was made in Java 8 with the JUnit 4 FrameWork, and should be able to run on any machine with a jvm version 8 or above.